 5 Madre Decristo Road

-The Bruschi family has been syncing their dazzling Christmas display to music since 2012 and they’re continuing the tradition this year.
-Tune in to 87.9 FM to hear and watch the show—which runs about 30 minutes—and enjoy the brightly-lit candy canes, Christmas trees and the rest of the 20,000 twinkling lights that make up the display.
-Lights are on from now through January 1, from 5 pm to 10 pm on weekdays and 5 pm to 11 pm from Friday to Sunday nights.
+The Bruschi family has been syncing their dazzling Christmas display to music since 2012, and they’re continuing the tradition this year.
+Tune in to 87.9 FM to hear and watch the show—which runs about 30 minutes—and enjoy the brightly-lit candy canes, Christmas trees, and the rest of the twinkling lights that make up the display.
+Lights are on from 5–10 pm until Monday, December 31.

 Christmas on Colden Hill – Newburgh